Why 0.9999 . . . Equals 1.0000 Part 1

 p.s.: I ought to add this in somehow:

-See the excellent and underrated 1662 poem by Michael Wigglesworth, which contains a useful stanza on infinity:
+The excellent 1662 long poem by Michael Wigglesworth contains a useful stanza on infinity.

 Naught join’d to naught can ne’er make aught,